 2. develop a competitive compensation package

-If you don't know how competitive your current salary and compensation package is for warehouse laborers, Randstad's 2019 Salary Guide is a valuable resource for learning where your organization stands in the job market.
+If you don't know how competitive your current salary and compensation package is for warehouse laborers, Randstad's salary guide is a valuable resource for learning where your organization stands in the job market.

-Remember, though, that compensation for warehouse laborers can differ greatly from one market to the next, so use our salary calculator to see the most up-to-date data on pay rates for warehouse laborers and other in-demand roles in your markets.
+The national averages included in our salary guide make for a great starting point, but remember that compensation for warehouse laborers can differ greatly from one market to the next.
+So use our salary calculator to see the most up-to-date data on pay rates for warehouse laborers and other in-demand roles in your markets.

 3. identify the top skills for warehouse laborers